borgbackup/borg/docs/installation.rst

 FreeBSD
 ++++++++

+.. todo:: Add zeromq

-Listed below are packages you will need to install |project_name|, its dependencies, and commands to make FUSE work for using the mount command.
+Listed below are packages you will need to install Borg, its dependencies, and commands to make FUSE work for using the mount command.

 ::